jnsat/lock/readme.md

 ```

 # encryption
-Not finished.
-Planning to use the AES library and challange.
+AES CBC in progress

+Thanks to Dr. Lin for the guidance and Marcus for the hardware